wasi-master/pypi-command-line/docs/usage.md

     The path to the `requirements.txt` or `pyproject.toml` file to check. <span style="color: red">[required]</span>

+## compare

+Compare multiple libraries against each other

+This command compares the latest version, latest release date, github stars, open issues, downloads, and python version requirements across a given list of packages

+### **Usage**

+> pypi compare PACKAGE1 PACKAGE2...

+### Options

+- `PACKAGE_NAME...`
+    The list of packages to compare seperated by spaces

 ## description

 Shows the description of a package as gotten from PyPI or GitHub.